The Danish Ministry of Foreign Affairs may render assistance in finding a local lawyer aboard.

 Please be aware that the rules governing inheritance and administration of estates vary from one country to another.
 In some countries the principle applies, for example, that property left shall be administered in the country where the property is situated, irrespective of where the deceased was domiciled.
 Consequently, real property must often be administered in the country in which the property is situated.

 It shall be a judicial decision whether the probate court considers the deceased to be a resident of Denmark under the Danish Administration of the Estates of Deceased Persons Act.
-The Danish Ministry of Justice shall decide, on application, whether the estate of a deceased person abroad may be referred to administration before a Danish probate court.
+As of 1 July 2014, a Danish probate court shall decide, on application, whether the estate of a deceased person abroad may be referred to administration before a court in Denmark.
 Please find more information (in Danish) on the website of the Danish Ministry of Justice.

 Both in Denmark and abroad, inheritance and the administration of the estates of deceased persons are administered by probate courts, lawyers and legal professionals.
 Therefore, the Danish Ministry of Foreign Affairs recommends that you make use of a local lawyer in connection with the handling of an estate abroad.